-The ensemble pieces below were written or arranged specifically for my students, keeping both their technical ability and needs as well as their aesthetic enjoyment in mind.
-From that perspective, I consider these works as sort of a collaboration between teacher and student.
-They've worked quite well in my program.
-My students have been quite enthusiastic to play these pieces and our audiences have really enjoyed listening to them.
-I hope they work equally as well for you.
+The ensemble pieces below were written or arranged specifically for my students, keeping both their technical ability and aesthetic enjoyment in mind.
+From that perspective, I consider these works as sort of a collaboration between my students and myself.
+These pieces would not have been written without the ability, personality, enthusiasm and inspiration of my students.

 Almost all of my students enter the guitar program with no music-reading skills.
-Therefore, the first semester of the first year is spent building music literacy in the context of guitar duets.
-A few of these duets are listed below, the rest are in the beginning book.
+Therefore, the first semester of the first year is spent building music literacy in the context of learning guitar duets.
+A few of these duets are listed below.
+The rest are in the beginning book.
 By the second semester, students start learning the beginning quartets below, either as student quartets or as a large ensemble.
 I've listed these in the order they are presented in the book.
 The intermediate through advanced duets and quartets are for my second through fourth-year students.
 These are not listed in any progressive order or level of difficulty.

 Click on the + sign next to the title to listen to a recording of the piece and download a pdf of the score and parts.

 (Note: Most of the quartets below also work well as large ensemble pieces.)

 Bouree (j.s. bach)

 Ave Maria (F. Schubert)